 We are situated on 0.25 acres at the edge of the city's center in Southwest Virginia.
 We are in USDA Hardiness Zone 7b in a valley surrounded on all sides by the Blue Ridge Mountains.
-Typical soil in this region is acidic and heavy with clay but can sometimes be primarily sandy as in our garden.
-Our lot is long, west-facing and has several massive white pines along the southwest corner.
-The situation of this lot in relation to the rest of the city's landscape makes it a near endless wind tunnel in all seasons.
-This is one of our biggest challenges.
+Typical soil in this region is acidic and heavy with clay.
+Ours is primarily a sandy loam.
+Our lot is long, west-facing and up until 2023 had several massive white pines along the southwest corner.
+The pines became diseased due to a decade of being engulfed in English Ivy and we had them removed for safety.
 I like to say that here in Virginia it's either raining all the time or not raining at all - and that's true for pretty much all seasons.
-While this lot is not the perfect orientation for growing food, we've learned to work with what we have rather than fight against it.
-Spring and Summer are our most productive seasons and we take advantage of this knowledge.
+While this lot is not the perfect orientation for growing food, as it slopes slightly into the west, we've learned to work with what we have rather than fight against it.
 We garden with the guidance of the 12 permaculture principles at the forefront of our minds, aiming for an infinite cycle of reciprocation between ourselves and the land we steward.

 “But I think we are called to go beyond cultures of gratitude, to once again become cultures of reciprocity.”

 The information on this page, much like nature, is not static but evolving as I learn and discover more through my lived experiences.
 Last updated: 07/03/2023.

 Our soil is a sandy loam with a pH of 6.7.
 Because we are in the city we elected to do a soil lead test through the University of Delaware.
 The results indicated 58 parts per million, well below the recommended limit of 400 parts per million.